mwhickson/mtk/readme.md

 ## Overview

-Matthew Hickson's Toolkit (mtk) is a series of tools design for use by Matthew Hickson.
+Matthew Hickson's Toolkit (mtk) is a series of tools designed for use by Matthew Hickson.

+Intended to be somewhere between an application, a shell, and a series of experiments, but all the "good stuff" under one roof.

 ## TODO